jivens/jivens.github.io/git.md

 4. [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 If on Windows, install from the Debian shell window.<br/>

-5. Add your user credentials that you supplied to git to sign up
+5. Add your user credentials that you supplied to git to sign up.
 ```
 $ git config --global user.name "Your Name Comes Here"
 $ git config --global user.email you@yourdomain.example.com